Characterization of Feshbach resonances in $^6\mathrm{Li}{-}^7\mathrm{Li}$ using improved interaction potentials: Results

-Next, we turn our attention to the wavefunctions of near-threshold bound states, often termed ``Feshbach molecules" (FMs).
-This analysis is motivated by the application of producing deeply-bound Li$_2$ molecules from the FMs via STIRAP, a Raman process comprising an ``up leg" transition between the FM and an electronically excited intermediate state (EM), and a ``down leg" transition between the intermediate state and the target deeply-bound state (DM).
-The $\langle \text{FM} | \text{EM} \rangle$ and $\langle \text{FM} | \text{DM} \rangle$ wave function overlaps directly set the corresponding transition strengths and therefore the efficiency of the population transfer.
+Next, we turn our attention to the wave functions of near-threshold bound states, often termed ``Feshbach molecules" (FMs).
+This analysis is motivated by the application of producing deeply bound Li$_2$ molecules from the FMs via STIRAP, a Raman process comprising an ``up-leg" transition between the FM and an electronically excited intermediate state (EM), and a ``down-leg" transition between the intermediate state and the target deeply bound state (DM).
+The $\langle \text{FM} | \text{EM} \rangle$ and $\langle \text{FM} | \text{DM} \rangle$ wave-function overlaps directly set the corresponding transition strengths and therefore the efficiency of the population transfer.
 The spin and spatial components of the FM wave function both contribute to these overlaps.
-Here we focus on the spin part, and defer analysis of the spatial wave functions (\textit{i.e.}, Franck-Condon overlaps) to a separate manuscript.
+Here, we focus on the spin part and defer analysis of the spatial wave functions (i.e., Franck-Condon overlaps) to a separate manuscript.

-The total electron spin quantum number $S$ of the FM is of particular interest, since the target deeply-bound states generally have well-defined singlet ($S = 0$) or triplet ($S = 1$) character.
-We therefore express the total coupled-channel wave function of the FM in the molecular basis(MB) as:
+The total electron-spin quantum number $S$ of the FM is of particular interest, since the target deeply bound states generally have well-defined singlet ($S = 0$) or triplet ($S = 1$) character.
+We therefore express the total coupled-channel wave function of the FM in the MB as

 where $n$ represents all quantum numbers other than $S$ in the molecular basis, and the radial wave functions satisfy the normalization condition $\quad \sum_{S,n}\int_0^\infty \left|\psi^{(\mathrm{MB})}_{S, n}(R)\right|^2\,\mathrm{d}R = 1$.
-The amplitudes of the radial wave functions are determined by projecting $\ket{\mathrm{FM}}$ from the TDB (the native output basis of MOLSCAT/BOUND) onto the MB, using the unitary frame transformations detailed in Appendix~\ref{sec:frame}.
+The amplitudes of the radial wave functions are determined by projecting $\ket{\mathrm{FM}}$ from the TDB (the native output basis of \textsc{molscat/bound}) onto the MB, using the unitary frame transformations detailed in Appendix~\ref{sec:frame}.

 We quantify the spin character of the FM using its singlet fraction, defined as